HangfireIO/Hangfire.Documentation/background-methods/using-batches.rst

        x.Enqueue(() => NotifyAdministrator());
    });

 So batches and batch continuations allow you to define workflows and configure what actions will be executed in parallel.
-This is very useful for heavy computational methods as they can be distributed to a different machines.
+This is very useful for heavy computational methods as they can be distributed to different machines.

 Complex Workflows
 ------------------